Antoinebr/docker-lamp/readme.md

 Autosuggest ? : use this enpdoint : ``` http://localhost:9200/_search ``` that will work for POST

+## Run containers on linux

+You must create config file before typing ```docker-compose up -d``` otherwise docker will create folders instead of files.

+In the docker-compose.yml Path must be changed from relative to absolute

 ## Issues ?

 ```  ps: command not found ```